Skip to main content

 └─────────────────────────────────────────────────────────────────────────┘

-Single quote as quoting character:
+With a single quote ' as quoting character:

 SELECT extractKeyValuePairs('name:\'neymar\';\'age\':31;team:psg;nationality:brazil,last_key:last_value', ':', ';,', '\'') as kv